Part 1: Chat apps

 npm run dev

 Open the local Vite URL that appears in the terminal.
-Now the important comparison is not visual polish.
-It is whether the chat answer can be turned into a running project without a lot of manual repair.
+The important comparison here isn't visual polish but whether the chat answer turns into a running project without a lot of manual repair.

 Tailwind version gotcha